-At its meeting on 12 May 2022, the Board of Directors verified respect for the requirements of eligibility for office by the General Manager, in compliance with the Fit & Proper Policy.
-This verification will be repeated periodically by the administrative body on an annual basis.
+At its meeting on 11 May 2023, the Board of Directors verified continuing respect for the requirements of eligibility for office by the General Manager, in compliance with the Fit & Proper Policy.
+This verification is repeated periodically by the administrative body on an annual basis.